Carbon-Chain Chemistry in the Interstellar Medium: General Introduction

 \subsection{History of Studies of Carbon-Chain Molecules}

-Carbon-chain molecules are exotic species from the point of view of chemistry on Earth.
-However, these molecules are one of the major constituents of molecules detected in the Universe (see Section \ref{sec:2_1}).
+Carbon-chain molecules are one of the major constituents of molecules detected in the Universe (see section \ref{sec:2_1}).
 After the discovery of the first carbon-chain molecules in the ISM in the 1970s, many efforts to explain their formation routes were made by laboratory experiments and chemical simulations in the 1980s.
-In the beginning, the focus was on gas-phase chemical reactions of small species \citep{prasad80I,prasad80II,graedel82}. \cite{herbst83} was able to reproduce the observed abundance of a larger species, C$_{4}$H, in Taurus Molecular Cloud-1 (TMC-1; $d\approx140$ pc), which is one of the most carbon-chain-rich sources. \cite{herbst83} found that ion-molecule reactions with a large amount of atomic carbon (with its abundance of $\sim 10^{-5}$) are necessary to explain the observed C$_{4}$H abundance. \cite{suzuki83} found that reactions including C$^{+}$ can also play essential roles in carbon-chain growth.
+In the beginning, the focus was on gas-phase chemical reactions of small species \citep{prasad80I,prasad80II,graedel82}. \citet{herbst83} was able to reproduce the observed abundance of a larger species, C$_4$H, in Taurus Molecular Cloud-1 (TMC-1; $d\approx140$ pc), which is one of the most carbon-chain-rich sources. \citet{herbst83} found that ion-molecule reactions with a large amount of atomic carbon (with its abundance of $\sim 10^{-5}$) are necessary to explain the observed C$_4$H abundance. \citet{suzuki83} found that reactions including C$^+$ can also play essential roles in carbon-chain growth.
 These results suggested that carbon-chain species could efficiently form in young molecular clouds before carbon is locked into CO molecules.